firestarter/docs/staff-guide.md

 The following are the punishments for breaking any given category in the [rules](https://github.com/Firestarter/docs/blob/master/rules.md).
 Please use the titles of each category as the ban or mute reason.

 __**Modified clients:**__
-* 1 week ban - first offense
-* 1 month ban - second offense
+* 1 month ban - first offense
-* Permanent ban - third offense
+* Permanent ban - second offense

 __**Toxic behavior:**__
 * 1 hour mute - first offense